uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 <https://gitlab.com/stragu/DSH/blob/master/R/Installation.md>

 Everything we write today will be saved in your R project.
-Please remember to save it on your H drive or USB if you are using Library computers.
+Please remember to save it on your H drive or USB if you are using a Library computer.

 ## Essential shortcuts